Efficient constrained sampling via the mirror-Langevin algorithm: Convergence rates of mirror-Langevin algorithm

 \begin{assumption}[Relative Lipschitzness] We assume that $V$ is $L$-relatively Lipschitz with respect to $\phi$, in the sense that $\norm{\nabla V(x)}_{{[\nabla^2 \phi(x)]}^{-1}} \le L$ for all $x \in \sX$ (see Section~\ref{scn:background} for the definition of the local norm used here). \end{assumption}

-\begin{assumption}[Relative convexity and smoothness] We assume that $V$ is $\alpha$-convex relative to $\phi$ and $\beta$-smooth relative to $\phi$, where $0 \le \alpha \le \beta < \infty$ (Definitions~\ref{defn:rel_cvx} and~\ref{def:smooth}). \end{assumption}
+\begin{assumption}[Relative convexity and smoothness] We assume that $V$ is $\alpha$-convex relative to $\phi$ and $\beta$-smooth relative to $\phi$, where $0 \le \alpha \le \beta \le \infty$ (Definitions~\ref{defn:rel_cvx} and~\ref{def:smooth}). \end{assumption}

 \begin{remark} Our analysis works under weaker assumptions than those of~\cite{zhangetal2020wassersteinmirror}.
 In particular, our analysis does not assume the moment condition on the Hessian ((A2) therein) and the bound on the commutator between $\nabla^2 \phi$ and $\nabla^2 V$ ((A5) therein).
-Moreover, our analysis uses weaker (and more standard) definitions of self-concordance\footnote{We remark that a stronger definition of self-concordance was also required in another recent work~\cite{laddha2020strong}.} and relative convexity/smoothness. \end{remark}
+Moreover, our analysis uses weaker (and more standard) definitions of self-concordance. \end{remark}